 2. Fed Continues Low-Interest Rate Policy

-The best investment approach at this point is more complicated.
-You don’t really want to buy any general index funds like the Dow or S&P. Over the entire decade of the 1970s, inflation climbed 103% compared to only 16% for the S&P 500.
+The best investment approach is more complicated.
+Don't buy general index funds like the Dow or S&P. Over the 1970s, inflation climbed 103% compared to only 16% for the S&P 500.

-However, may be able to find good companies or sectors that are more likely to outperform the overall market.
-For example, Intel grew 1230% during the ’70s despite stagflation.
-This may be true because new technologies offer companies ways to cut costs which they can be forced to adopt to ensure their survival during economically desperate times.
+However, you may find good companies or sectors that outperform the overall market.
+Intel grew 1,230% during the '70s despite stagflation.
+New technologies offer companies ways to cut costs they must adopt to survive economically desperate times.

-You would have done even better just sticking with gold throughout the ’70s and enjoyed a 1700% return if you sold it as soon as Paul Volker started raising interest rates.
+You would have done better sticking with gold throughout the '70s.
+1,700% return if you sold as soon as Paul Volcker started raising interest rates.

 Why It's Different This Time

-You might say that a coming market crash (if it even happens) will be like the more recent corrections that just turn around in a few months and everything’s fine.
-However, in the past, the Fed had the ability to address them by just lowering interest rates and jacking up the money supply.
-The difference this time is that rates are already near 0% and we’ve got significant inflation already.
+A coming market crash (if it happens) won't be like recent corrections that turn around in a few months.
+In the past, the Fed addressed them by lowering interest rates and increasing the money supply.
+This time, rates are already near 0% and we have significant inflation.

-So they’ve already used up most of the ammunition they normally have to deal with financial crises like the one we saw in 2008.
+The Fed has used up most ammunition normally available to deal with financial crises like 2008.

-This also means the recovery is likely going to be nothing like the amazing one we saw in 2020 after the coronavirus crash.
-That crash seems like a once in a lifetime buying opportunity.
-The depth of the crash was caused by mass hysteria and uncertainty driving stock prices irrationally low.
-That was immediately followed by a once in a lifetime explosion in the money supply that pumped the stock prices far higher than they started.
+This also means recovery will be nothing like 2020's amazing recovery after the coronavirus crash.
+That crash was a once-in-a-lifetime buying opportunity.
+Mass hysteria and uncertainty drove stock prices irrationally low.
+Then a once-in-a-lifetime money supply explosion pumped stock prices far higher than they started.

 Why I Might Be Wrong